alefaeronautics/alefaeronautics.github.io/README.md

 ### 3. Font files (`/fonts/`)

 A collection of different font files required by the website, mostly different kinds of icons.
 The main is FontAwesome collection, plus some Material Design Icons, plus Symbola for mobile compartibility.
 Main text uses K2D font and some headers use XSpace (see `@font-face` defitions in `style.css`).
+Timeline (latest news) uses DSdigi for dates.

 ### 4. Image files (`/images/`)